-The module is focused on work based learning abroad.
-By working in a country where their chosen language is the first language, students are able to develop a greater understanding of that language and culture.
-They are also able to become more confident in their use of that language.
-Students will have regular online meetings with a member of UWS staff.
-Students are encouraged to reflect on their learning through maintenance of a learning log.
-Students will submit a 2,500 words reflective report on what they have learned, supported by evidence from the learning log (50%).
-They will also be required to have an individual interview, during which students will critically assess their personal development, application of essential employability skills and attributes within the work placement context, and relate work experience to aspects of academic study (50%).
+This module is focused on work based learning abroad.
+By working in a country where their chosen language is the first language, students are able to develop a greater understanding of that language and culture and get a deeper insight into a different education system.
+They are also able to become more confident in their use of that language in a work environment.
+Students are encouraged to reflect on their learning through personal development planning using a bespoke model developed by the British Council.
+The assessment for this module takes the form of a 2,500 words reflective report on what they have learned supported by evidence from their PDP portfolio as appropriate.
+They will also be required to do an oral presentation on a specific education aspect of interest followed by an individual interview conducted in English during which the student will critically assess their personal development and application of essential employability skills and attributes within the work placement context.